-If the engine temperature gauges show a higher than normal temperature, the cooling system may need to be repaired.
-If the needles move quickly toward a high temperature reading, immediately shut off the engines and have the cooling system inspected and repaired.
+If the engine temperature gauges show a higher than normal temperature, the respective cooling system may need to be repaired.
+If the gauge needle moves quickly toward a high temperature, immediately shut off the affected engine and have the cooling system inspected and repaired.